Bogdanovic scores 34 as Jazz rally to beat Raptors 106-102

 SALT LAKE CITY (AP) — Bojan Bogdanovic scored 34 points — including six 3-pointers — to lead the Utah Jazz to a 106-102 victory over the Toronto Raptors on Saturday night.

 Jordan Clarkson added 15 points for the Jazz, Joe Ingles chipped in 15 points and nine assists while Rudy Gobert added 13 points and 16 rebounds.
-Utah won for just the second time in five games.
+Utah held Toronto to just 13 points in the fourth quarter to win for just the second time in five games.

-Fred Van Vleet had 30 points, seven assists and six rebounds to lead Toronto.
-Khem Birch added 17 points and 10 rebounds, OG Anunoby also scored 17 points and Pascal Siakam added 15.
-The Raptors lost their third straight game after scoring just 13 points in the fourth quarter.
+“This one feels good because it was a fight,” Gobert said.
+“Nothing was given to us.
+We had to go get it over 48 minutes.”

-After trailing by as many as 10 points, the Jazz surged ahead 101-96 with 5:16 left behind an 11-3 run.
-Royce O’Neale hit a go-ahead 3-pointer and Bogdanovic punctuated the run with another outside basket.
+The Jazz limited the Raptors to 6-of-24 shooting in the fourth after Toronto shot 52% from the field through the first three quarters.

 Toronto went nearly four minutes without a field goal until Van Vleet and Anunoby scored back-to-back baskets to cut it to 105-102 with 20.2 seconds remaining.
 Ingles made 1 of 2 free throws in the final seconds to seal the comeback win.